 The word Beltane means bel-fire.
 Bel was a Celtic fire god (also known as Beli, Balor and Belenus) Traditionally bel-fires were lit to celebrate the return of life and fertility to the earth after winter.
 Fires were built using nine sacred woods (birch, oak, rowan, willow, hawthorn, hazel, apple, grapevine and fir) and the village’s herds of sheep and cattle would be driven between the fires as people believed that this would purify and protect them in the times ahead.
 These bel-fire were often large and were believed to burn away the last remains of winter, purify and create an energy of vibrancy and power.

-Another tradition had all single men and women dress in green and spend Beltane night in the woods seeking a partner.
-Children born into partnerships resulting from this practice were considered to be especially blessed.
+Another traditional Beltane celebration saw single men and women would dress in green and spend Beltane night in the woods seeking a partner.
+Children who were born into partnerships resulting from this practice were considered to be especially blessed in life.

 Food for Beltane

 As Beltane is regarded as a time for feasting, food commonly plays a large part in any celebration.
 Traditional foods eaten at this time include fresh fruits and salads, herbs, seasonal vegetables, cheese, bread and eggs.
 May wine and mead are also often served.

 1 bottle of white wine

 Pour wine into a wide mouthed jug.
 Add sliced strawberries and woodruff and let sit for a few hours.
 Strain and serve chilled.